 Ultimately, whatever you throw at People's Host, it will handle.

 SiteGround prides itself on offering some of the most secure hosting setups out there.
 I like their plans, and they start at an attractively low price point.
 If you want great value for money, SiteGround is a good option.

 In particular, they do an excellent job implementing account isolation thoroughly – this is where they ensure that if a hacker gets into your neighbor’s website, they won’t get into yours.

 I’ve not yet used SiteGround, but have done enough research to know that they’ll be next on my list of hosts to use.

-For cheap web hosting, my top recommendations are A2 Hosting, People’s Host and SiteGround.
-I’d love to be able to recommend more than these three, but in addition to being cheap, these ones perform well also.
-They all include the features you need to deal with everything in an easy and intuitive manner, allowing you to focus more of your time on developing and monetizing your site, and less on any background administration tasks.
+For cheap web hosting, my top recommendations are A2 Hosting, People's Host, and SiteGround.
+In addition to being cheap, these ones perform well also.
+They all include the features you need to deal with everything in an easy and intuitive manner.
+This allows you to focus more of your time on developing and monetizing your site, and less on any background administrative tasks.